tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-for-unreal-5-6-development-2025-10-05.md

 # [Configuring Typemap Settings](https://help.perforce.com/helix-core/quickstart/current/Content/quickstart/admin-create-typemap.html)

 P4 attempts to detect if files should be stored as text or binary data, and sets all files to read-only until you check them out.
-We set up a typemap to tell Perforce how to handle certain file extensions and what to do with them.
+Setting up a typemap tells Perforce what to do for the various files it encounters.
+For example, in our case (working in Unreal w/ Blueprints), we want to make sure we enable file-locking for .uasset files so that we don't have any conflicts we can't easily reconcile.
 A typemap can also let you limit the number of versions of a file stored on the server, which saves server space.

+For my installation I just used the ["Universal Game Engine Typemap"](https://gist.github.com/jase-perf/3f6328fb66427802090f458775e481df).
+It's definitely overkill as it has lines for Unity and Godot but that's okay.
+On the server, `p4 typemap` opens up the default typemap in vim.
+Simply copy in your typemap settings and save it like you would any other document and you should see `Typemap saved.`